support@altumed.com

 Step 1: Determine Your Eligibility

-Start by checking that you or your organization meet all eligibility criteria outlined in the previous section.
+Ensure you meet all eligibility criteria before starting.
 Identify proper licensure, education/training, identifiers, and other prerequisites for participation.

 Gather all documentation that verifies you meet the requirements, such as: